kbase/feeds/README.md

 ### Create a new notification
 Only services (i.e. those Authorization tokens with type=Service, as told by the Auth service) can use this endpoint to create a new notification.
 This requires the body to be a JSON structure with the following available keys (pretty similar to the Notification structure above):
+* `source` - required, this is the source service of the request.
 * `actor` - required, should be a kbase username
 * `object` - required, the object of the notice (the workspace being shared, the group being invited to, etc.)
 * `verb` - required, the action implied by this notice.
 Currently allowed verbs are: